-The Idaho government focused on a variety of metrics to track their progress including not only the quantity of regulatory restrictions eliminated, but also other measures such as a count of total pages and chapters.
-The Idaho reforms received national attention, they seemed to go relatively smoothly, at least on the basis of a lack of obvious negative press.
+As the passage above makes clear, the government Idaho used a variety of metrics, including regulatory restrictions but also other measures such as counts of pages and chapters, to track its progress.140 The Idaho reforms received national attention,141 and they seemed to go relatively smoothly, at least on the basis of a lack of any obvious negative press.

-In early 2020, Governor Little rescinded the 2019 executive order and replaced it with one titled "Zero-Based Regulation" which aimed to institutionalize some of the successes from the prior year.
-The main elements of the 2020 executive order were the implementation of a permanent regulatory cap and a five-year retrospective review process that required, as part of reviews, that agencies rescind rule chapters and reissue them in updated form if rules are to be maintained.
-Together with reissued rules, a retrospective analysis is required.
-Thus, similar to how the entire state administrative code was repealed and replaced in 2019, agencies were now required to periodically repeal and replace their administrative rule chapters.
+In early 2020, Governor Little rescinded the 2019 executive order and replaced it with one titled, "Zero-Based Regulation," which aimed to institutionalize some of the successes from the prior year.142 The main elements of the 2020 executive order were the implementation of a permanent regulatory cap and a five-year retrospective review process that required, as part of reviews, that agencies rescind rule chapters and reissue them in updated form if rules are to be maintained.
+Together with reissued rules, a retrospective analysis is required.143 Thus, similar to how the entire state administrative code was repealed and replaced in 2019, agencies are now required to periodically repeal and replace their administrative rule chapters.
 Both the 2019 and the 2020 reforms may have been inspired by an earlier reform that occurred at the Idaho Board of Pharmacy in 2018.
-As part of that effort, the agency repealed and rewrote its rulebook, in the process repealing six categories of licenses and reducing the word count in the board's rules by 74 percent.
-The prior of the successes of the successes of the prior of the successes of the success of the prior of the success of t
+As part of that effort, the agency repealed and rewrote its rulebook, in the process repealing six categories of licenses and reducing the word count in the board's rules by 73 percent.144